-Splitting the mobile app development work into a step by step process will help anyone to execute the task easier with less complication and also you can have a time frame which helps you avoiding delays in completing the project.
+Splitting the mobile app development work into a step by step process will help anyone to execute the task easier with less complication and also you can have a time frame that helps you avoid delays in completing the project.

-The key phases that are involved in any mobile app development project are listed below.
+The key app development phases that are involved in any mobile app development stages are listed below.

 Whatever be your process, start with planning which helps you have a clear idea towards process/work.